 “If famine strikes, they go hungry, just like everyone else, and their children go hungry, just like everyone else’s.
-If there is a war, they may be required to fight, and in doing so, they expose themselves to the same risks as any common soldier.
-Unless they allow those things to happen, they will never understand humanity and will never be fit to intercede in the lives of others.
+If there is a war, they may have to fight, and in doing so, they expose themselves to the same risks as any common soldier.
+Unless they allow those things to happen, they will never understand humanity and will never be fit to guide or protect it.
 They are experiencing the human condition as human beings. ”

 “Nice that they try so hard.”

 “The gods have to be able to understand human failures, and so they have to be able to fail.
 They have to be able do things they probably should not do, and they have to be tempted, really tempted, to do those things.
 Otherwise, they will fail to see what it is to be human and suffer temptations and failures.”

 “Okay.
 If you like.
 They could be scamps, from time to time.
 But those that people would call gods were trying to do what was right.

 “Perhaps we should start with a lifetime of Vishnu that is, as I said, unrecorded.
 It is a lifetime of a young man, who lived in the foothills of the Himalayas.
 He lived a simple life.
 He fell in love, in due course he married and had children.
 He and the wife he loved lived long lives, and as they grew old, they watched their children grow and prosper and have children of their own.
 Their lives were full of contentment.”

 “What about the hardships that you were saying gods suffer from?”